w3c/i18n-discuss/notes/chinese-client-server.md

 * It is possible to enter all Chinese characters in Unicode.
 For not yet encoded Chinese characters, it is generally recommended to use the correct character splitting method to represent them (for example, use `钅监` or `⿰钅监` to represent the simplified version of U+30FAB `鑑`) to reduce ambiguity and facilitate future updates.
 * Unicode characters without glyphs (including future code points for Chinese) should be displayed as the code point, instead of displaying blanks or tofu that make it impossible to distinguish between different characters.
-* PUA characters are not recommended for use, especially when multiple parties are using them for information exchange.
+* PUA characters are not recommended for use.
+This is especially true when multiple parties are using them for information exchange.
 However, if they are used, the assignments and glyphs should be disclosed to all users and the relevant fonts should be installed.
 For existing PUA characters, they should be converted to non-PUA characters periodically according to the frequency of Unicode updates.
 * Full use should be made of the Chinese character code query tool to archive and provide query tools for split or PUA Chinese characters, in order to avoid duplicate encoded characters.
-* For duplicate encoded ideographs already in Unicode, they should be normalised in the same way as in the ctext project (see 3.6 and `[R7][R10]`).
+* Duplicate encoded ideographs in Unicode should be normalized in the same way as in the ctext project (see [Compatibility processing mechanism in client and server side](https://github.com/w3c/i18n-discuss/blob/gh-pages/notes/chinese-client-server.md#compatibility-processing-mechanism-in-client-and-server-side) and `[R7][R10]`).

 ### Client-side input validation for Chinese characters